ZGChung/tal_hackathon/doc/ONE_PAGER.md

 ## Real-World Impact

 ### For Students
-- **Learn without realizing it**: Educational concepts appear naturally in content they already enjoy
+- **Learn without effort**: Educational concepts are injected into content they're already scrolling—no extra work required
-- **No resistance**: Unlike blocked apps, students actively engage with the platform
+- **No resistance**: They keep doing what they love (scrolling social media), learning just happens automatically
-- **Contextual learning**: Concepts appear in real-world contexts, improving retention
+- **Invisible learning**: They don't even realize they're learning—it feels like normal social media, but with educational value embedded

 ### For Teachers
 - **Extend learning beyond the classroom**: Every social media scroll becomes a teaching moment